geelen/gifs-vs-web-components/src/outline.md

   - Hours of fun
   - There was a problem
   - Anyone could add any URL to a GIF, with no moderation
   - We should all be ashamed of ourselves.
-We took something beautiful, and we 4channed it.
+W'e took something beautiful, and we 4channed it.
 - GifCity - our take
   - We built a fullscreen GIF slideshow from Tumblrs
   - Grab a tumblr (here are some cool ones), it will scrape all the GIFs and start playing them back